 The phases of onboarding

-A structured onboarding process is a prerequisite for a quick and successful familiarisation with the professional tasks and settling into a new social environment.
-In the process, numerous different tasks have to be completed.
+A structured onboarding process is a prerequisite for a quick and successful introduction to the technical tasks and familiarisation with a new social environment.
+Numerous different tasks have to be completed.
 But not every task is important in the current phase of onboarding.
-We will introduce you to the individual phases of onboarding and show you what you should focus on in each case.
+We will introduce you to the individual phases of onboarding and show you where you should focus your attention in each case.

 Onboarding: The 3-phase model

-- Orientation phase - from the 1st working day until approx. 3rd month
+- Orientation phase – from the 1st day of work to approx. 3rd month

-- Integration phase - from the 3rd month until approx. 6th month
+- Integration phase – from the 3rd month to approximately the 6th month

 The preparation phase

-The preparatory phase (pre-boarding) begins in principle with the signing of the working paper and ends with the first official working day.
-Two tasks are the focus of the preparatory phase.
+The preparation phase (preboarding) essentially begins with the signing of the employment contract and ends with the first official day of work.
+The preparation phase focuses on two tasks.

-On the one hand, it is a matter of preparing the new employees for the start of work in the best possible way.
-A large number of tasks can be completed before the first day of work, so that the main focus can be on professional and social integration.
-The tasks include above all administrative and organisational ones, such as the contractual and labour law paperwork that is part of the employment.
-But the procurement of the necessary equipment (workstation in the office, laptop, home office equipment, etc.) should also be organised at this stage.
+On the one hand, the aim is to prepare the new employees as well as possible when they start work.
+A large number of tasks can be completed before the first day of work so that the main focus can be on professional and social integration once they start work.
+The tasks primarily include administrative and organizational matters, such as the contractual and legal paperwork associated with employment.
+However, the procurement of the necessary equipment (workstation in the office, laptop, home office equipment, etc.) should also be organized at this stage.

 However, the preboarding phase is also about avoiding early turnover.
-Despite signing a contract, many employees have uncertainties before starting a new job.
+Despite having signed a contract, many employees have uncertainties before starting a new job.
 Was the job change the right decision?
 Was the company the best choice?
 And will I be well received by my new colleagues?

 The orientation phase

-In order to lay the foundation for a successful professional induction, the onboardees must be provided with the necessary general knowledge during the orientation phase.
-In individual training sessions and workshops they learn
+In order to lay the foundations for a successful professional induction, onboardees must be given the necessary general knowledge during the orientation phase.
+In individual training courses and workshops, they learn

 - Detailed information about the company

-- What are the general procedures in the company
+- What general processes are there in the company

-- What tools and systems are there in the company and how are they operated?
+- What tools and systems are available in the company and how are they operated?

 - What must be observed with regard to data protection and occupational safety?